 I grow very attached to my dogs, as we all do.
-It’s so nice having a trained adult dog.
+I just love a trained adult dog.
 Any time I’ve lost a dog, I’ve had an adult dog to be there for me.

 I always encourage you to train with your dogs and be consistent and reward your dogs.
 You might ask, “what’s in it for me?”

 When you put all that work into these amazing creatures we call dogs, they reward us in ways that is hard to put into words, and frankly, it makes me a little emotional.
-I really love dogs and I love, how they can change our lives.
-A well-behaved dog is such a source of joy for us and I am very thankful for dogs, particularly my own dogs.
+I really love dogs and I love how they can change our lives.
+A well-behaved trained adult dog is such a source of joy for us and I am very thankful for dogs.
+Particularly my own dogs.
 As I go through the ups and downs of life, they are there.
 When I am down, they cheer me up.
 When I am up, it means they are right next to me.